Choosing a Camp for Troubled Girls from Louisiana

 Louisiana girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy’ beautiful North Carolina campus.
 With Asheville Academy, a troubled girl can return to a healthy path once again.

 Who does Asheville Academy help?

 Asheville Academy, a Camp For Troubled Girls helps Louisiana girls struggling with issues similar to those below:

 – Low Self Esteem

 MentalHealth.gov The mental health branch of the U.S. Department of Health and Human Services, MentalHealth.gov attempts to educate and guide communities starting at the lowest level and progressing toward politicians and policy-makers.
 Whether it is informing children or teaching adults, MentalHealth.gov exists to make the world a better place for people with mental illness.

 APA One of the leading scientific and professional psychological organizations, the American Psychological Association has over one hundred thousand members, including clinicians, students, consultants, researchers, and educators.
 By attempting to improve the qualifications of psychologists everywhere, the American Psychological Association strives to improve the quality of mental health care in the United States.

-Asheville Academy for Girls helps Louisiana families from cities and towns like Eden Isle Geismar Belle Chasse Madisonville Woodworth Mandeville River Ridge Benton Prairieville Metairie
+Asheville Academy helps Louisiana families from cities and towns like Eden Isle Geismar Belle Chasse Madisonville Woodworth Mandeville River Ridge Benton Prairieville Metairie

-Some examples of cities from Louisiana which may have families who could use Asheville Academy for Girls: New Orleans Baton Rouge Shreveport Lafayette Lake Charles Bossier Kenner
+Some examples of cities from Louisiana which may have families who could use Asheville Academy: New Orleans Baton Rouge Shreveport Lafayette Lake Charles Bossier Kenner

 Asheville Academy helps Louisiana families from zip codes like these: